 Managing Bone Metastases and Pain

-When prostate cancer cells spread to the bone, it’s known as prostate cancer bone metastases.
-This can interfere with the bone’s normal health and.
+When prostate cancer cells spread to the bone, it’s known as prostate cancer bone metastases (not bone cancer).
+Once the cells settle in the bone,...